viam-devrel/viamcodelabs/site/viamguides/src/mmwave/mmwave.md

 At this point, you have configured and tested your presence detector and have a helpful visual indicator light.
 There are more possibilities to explore to enhance this project.

-- **Alternative sensors**: The LD2410C is only one type of mmwave sensor, others are designed for fall detection, sleep monitoring, or expansive exterior spaces.
+- **Alternative sensors**: The LD2410C is only one type of mmwave sensor.
+Other mmwave sensors are designed for fall detection, sleep monitoring, or expansive exterior spaces.
-- **Alternative actuation**: Incorporate more actuation, such as [triggering a piezo buzzer](https://codelabs.viam.com/guide/piezo/index.html?index=..%2F..index#0) as an alarm, or providing access to a secure space by removing a barricade.
+- **Alternative actuation**: Incorporate more actuation, such as [triggering a piezo buzzer](https://codelabs.viam.com/guide/piezo/index.html?index=..%2F..index#0) as an alarm, [triggering smart switches](https://github.com/loopDelicious/viam-control-mmwave-kasa), or providing access to a secure space by removing a barricade.
-- **Custom logic**: You can customize the logic of the controller, for example to choose different colors or add conditional logic prior to execution, by [creating your own module](https://docs.viam.com/operate/get-started/other-hardware/hello-world-module/) using [the original module repository](https://github.com/loopDelicious/viam-control-mmwave-led?tab=readme-ov-file) as a starting point for your code.
+- **Custom logic**: You can customize the logic of the controller, for example to require additional conditions prior to execution, by [creating your own module](https://docs.viam.com/operate/get-started/other-hardware/hello-world-module/) using [the original module repository](https://github.com/loopDelicious/viam-control-mmwave-led?tab=readme-ov-file) as a starting point for your code.
 The original module uses [this underlying Python library](https://www.piwheels.org/project/ld2410/), but there are others to choose from.
-- **Scale up using affordable boards**: Manage a fleet of mmwave sensors throughout your home to automatically turn on (and turn off) lights throughout your home, for example by incorporating smart switches.
-To do this more cost effectively, you can migrate the project to an alternative board, such as an ESP32 or Raspberry Pi zero W.
+- **Scale up using affordable boards**: Manage a fleet of mmwave sensors throughout your home to automatically turn on (and turn off) lights throughout your home.
+To do this more cost effectively, you can migrate the project to an alternative board, such as an ESP32 or Raspberry Pi Zero W.

 In addition to the project ideas mentioned above, consider other ways to continue your journey with Viam.